big-thugga/web-dev-learning/README.md

 ## HTML/CSS/JavaScript
-- The main components of HTML are tags and attributes.
+- The main components of HTML are tags and attributes. <tag attribute="value"> display content </tag> (This whole thing is called an **element**)
+  - Multiple attributes are separate by just a space.
 - HTML is a markup language to create the structure of a webpage.
 - CSS is a markup language used to style a webpage.
 HTML reads in CSS to style the page.
 - The two is used in conjunction, but the convention is to decouple them as much as possible.
   - We can use the *style attribute* in HTML tags
   - We can use the *style tag* in the head tag to change other HTML tags
   - We can create **classes** that are a predefined set of stylings that can be applied to tags.
 These classes can then be put into a styles.css *stylesheet*.
+    - The CSS **class selector** matches elements based on their class attribute.
 - npm is a package manager for JS.